 As an herbalist, I want to introduce you to some herbs that might help you deal with the fear and anxiety associated with social distancing.
 These are trying times and there are herbs that can help.

 Most likely, you are practicing social distancing right now.
 This is hard.
 Social isolation, especially in the elderly has been studied and found to produce an escalation of mental illness as does fear of the Covid-19 virus itself.
 Social isolation is associated with loneliness and has been found to increase the risk for premature mortality (1).
 This is especially true in older adults.
 You can read about various ways to help deal with loneliness that might include phone calls, emails, texts, Zoom meetings, etc. I am not qualified to address much of these issues, but as an herbalist I can talk about some herbs for anxiety that might help you deal with the anxiety associated with social distancing.
 Sometimes just working with herbs can help relieve anxiety and help me feel more balanced.
 I hope they help you too.

-Herbs that can help
+Herbs that can help anxiety

 Herbs that fall into the category called nervines are ones that help support the nervous system.
 They can help with nervous tension, promote sleep, decrease restlessness and sometimes muscle tension.
 Nervines can also help to calm a worried mind and help you focus.
 Any of these herbs can be used in a tea, a tincture (alcohol extract), or in a bath.
 Some of these herbs we distill on our farm too and can be found here.